RadekKlucz/RadekKlucz/README.md

 ## :books: About my repositories

-My Github profile has several repositories that are projects in other programming languages.
+My Github profile has several repositories that are projects in different programming languages.
 If you want to learn more about these projects, check out the individual repository.

 ### :snake: Python projects